Commercial Dispute Resolution

 Whilst our expert litigators and arbitrators provide top-class, intellectual and robust action when it is called for, we remain a pragmatic and relationship-orientated firm – and we are helping to define what modern contentious legal advice should entail.
 So we work day-to-day with our clients to keep them informed, forewarned and protected.

 We will continue to grow with our clients, and our work is increasingly international in nature.
-Our with fast growing teams in Europe, the Middle East and Asia (where we have just expanded our international arbitration offering) offer clients a truly joined-up resource to keep them safe wherever they do business.
+Our fast growing teams in Europe, the Middle East and Asia (where we have just expanded our international arbitration offering) offer clients a truly joined-up resource to keep them safe wherever they do business.

 - Reasonable Notice of Termination and Good Faith - Obligations in LongTerm Supply Relationships: The Court maintains a cautious approach